noahehall/theBookOfNoah/_javascript.md

     2. style: figuring out which css rules apply to which elemetns
     3. layout/Reflow in firefox: how much space and where on the screen each element lives
       - each element will have ex/implicit sizing info based on the CSS that was used, the contents of the element or the parent element
+      - triggering layout will always trigger paint
       - Layout cost:
         1. # of elements that require layout
         2. complixity of those layouts
         3.
-    4. paint: drawring out text, colors, images, borders, shadows, etc.: every visual part of the element;
+    4. paint: process of drawing out text, colors, images, borders, shadows, etc. that eventually get composited to the users' screen: every visual part of the element;
       - typically involves multiple *layers*
+      - this is usually the longest running of all all tasks in the *pixel-to-screen* pipeline
+      - changing any property apart from transforms/opacity always triggers paint
       1. create a list of draw calls
       2. filling in pixels
         - 1 and 2 === *rasterize*